Hunter-Grimes/Rabadon-s-Grimoire/Doc/Technical.md

 ## Website
 While the website isn't our focus, it is the face of our product and as such must be properly maintained and visually appealing.
 It holds info about the app, about the developers, user data(usernames and password), and most importantly the download link for the app itself.
 For a deeper explanation on the website visit the [Website](./Website.md) file.

+For a quick guide on how to contribute to the project visit [this guide](Developer%20Contribution%20Guide.md)